pegasystems/react-sdk/README.md

     <br><br>
       * **Note:** it is **required** that you configure a value for **authConfig.mashupClientSecret**.
 The **/embedded** use _**will not work**_ until the correct `mashupClientSecret` is provided.
       * Navigate to Records / Security / OAuth 2.0 Client Registration landing page and open the `MediaCoOauthNoLogin` record
-      * Click the **Regenerate Client Secret** button, download the Client Credentials (as the ClientID and Secret values will be needed) and save the record.
+      * Click the **Regenerate Client Secret** button, download the Client Credentials (as the ClientID and Secret values will be needed), and save the record.
       * Then, use the generated **Client Secret** value as the value for**authConfig.mashupClientSecret**.
 (The ClientID value should remain unchanged.)
       <br><br>
     * The **serverConfig** section contains values related to the Pega Infinity server and SDK Content Server.